If you’re feeling left out at work, know that you’re not alone. Whether you’re a woman in a male-dominated industry or an LQBTQ employee.

 This next level will require you to be the bigger person.
 And assuming positive intent is one way to do that.

 3. Open Up

-One reason you might be feeling left out at work is that no one knows you.
+One reason you might be feeling excluded at work is that no one knows you.
 It’s hard to befriend someone that’s a closed book.
 Is this you?
 Be honest.